involutegirl/gearslink.github.io/index.md

 </div>
 <br>

-the character card from xenoblade chronicles x, remade from scratch using the original font and all-vector layout assets.
+The character card from Xenoblade Chronicles X, remade from scratch using the original font and all-vector layout assets.

 <br>
 <div style="display:flex">